-With that in mind, you might be looking for instructions on how to get hair off your balls.
+With that in mind, you might be looking for instructions on how to get the hair off your balls.
 It’s one of the ways you let yourself go.
 You’re not alone, but we want to provide some caution.
 One of the methods you’ll find online is to use Nair.
 We should probably talk about that.

-Before you can decide if you should use hair removal on your balls, you might want to know how it works.
+Before you can decide if you should use hair removal cream on your balls, you might want to know how it works.
 Depilatories do their job by chemically deconstructing your hair at the root.
 That’s not an exaggeration.
 These things use strong acids to dissolve the roots of your hair.
 They do it in minutes, so you know it’s not exactly a weak formula.

 Once the root is dissolved, the remaining hair washes away.
 It leaves you completely smooth, and it can take a while for the hair to grow back.
 Since it has to regrow the whole root, you get extra time between male grooming sessions.

 A second large advantage is that you can’t cut yourself with cream.
-If you prove to be the exception to that rule, then we should probably get you a trophy and your own entry on the Darwin awards.
+If you prove to be the exception to that rule, we should probably get you a trophy and your entry on the Darwin awards.
 That’s some next-level special.

 Are depilatories safe?
 It’s a fair question, and it doesn’t have a single, binary answer.
 In most cases, they’re safe enough.
 They are unlikely to cause any lasting harm.
-If that wasn’t the case, nobody would ever buy them.
+If that weren’t the case, nobody would ever buy them.
 The issue is that safe and pleasant aren’t always the same thing.